-These pumpkin spice cookies are part of my pumpkin dessert recipes collection.
+These pumpkin spice cookies are one of six pumpkin dessert recipes I have on my site.
 It seems we use pumpkin quite a bit in our Italian Dessert Recipes.
-As a kid it was always one of my favorites!
+And in our family we didn't limit pumpkin to just the holiday season.

 These will definitely be a do-over in our household.